tp-link-extender/MercuryCore/README.md

 },
 ```

 After starting a local web server, navigate to /register and make an account.
-Set the registration key to mercurkey-<your key\>.

 -   While in the browser, you can press ctrl-i to open the inspector, allowing you to select any element and show it in your editor.

-To build for production, run `pnpm build`, then `pnpm preview` (or `pnpm buildview`) to preview the final site.
+To build for production, run `bun run build`, then `bun preview` (or `bun buildview`) to preview the final site.

-Upon shutting down the databases, their contents will be dumped to the /data/redis and /data/postgres directories.
+Data from the database is stored in the /data/surreal directory.

 # Hosting the website

 You will need:

--   Everything above including pnpm
+-   Latest version of Bun installed
+-   Latest version of Docker installed
+-   A terminal
 -   Latest version of Caddy server installed

 Instructions: